gradgrind/minion_gui/minion/minion.md

  - Single-word strings without certain characters can be used without `"` delimiters.
 This is particularly useful for map (~ JSON object) keys.

- - String escapes are the same as in JSON, but there is an additional `\Uxxxxx` form to represent 5-digit hexadecimal Unicode points.
+ - String escapes are the same as in JSON, but there is an additional `\Uxxxxxx` form to represent 6-digit hexadecimal Unicode points.

  - Comments are supported, including multiline ones.
 A form of multiline comment is also supported within delimited strings.
 This allows spreading a string over several lines.